jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Resequencer

+This pattern ensures that messages are processed in the right order.

 ```fsharp
 type SequencedMessage =  SequencedMessage of correlationId: string * index: int * total: int
 type ResequencedMessages = { DispatchableIndex: int; SequencedMessages: SequencedMessage [] } with